-Organizations make significant investments in transformation initiatives to realize specific benefits.
+Organizations make significant investments in business transformation strategies to realize specific benefits.
 If not managed and measured, programs will get off track, jeopardizing the investment and delivery of the value for which the program was initially undertaken.
 As a result, roughly 70 percent of transformations fail, leaving the value of the transformation unrealized and potentially putting the organization at risk.
-There is a tool that can be employed by leadership to manage and drive better outcomes, sustainably.
+There is a tool, value realization framework, that can be employed by leadership to manage and drive better outcomes, sustainably.

 Having a framework in which to realize the value of your investment is critical to a successful transformation.
 Such a framework is specifically designed to deliver business value realization throughout a major transformation initiative.
 It allows for flexibility in utilizing multiple project or program management methodologies, making it extensible, and sustainable across styles, teams, and approaches.
 Most importantly, it keeps C-Suite leaders apprised of and teams focused on delivering value through every phase of the transformation.

 Why is a business value realization strategy important?

 All business transformation initiatives start with a great idea, which is then translated into a business case.
 The business case provides justification for undertaking the initiative and a rationale for the preferred solution, including the dedication of teams and budget to execute.
 Funding is granted based on a commitment to time-paced delivery of specific benefits – those benefits comprise the Funded Program Value (FPV).